 Equity investments without readily determinable fair values are recorded at cost with adjustments for observable changes in prices resulting from orderly transactions for the identical or a similar investment of the same issuer or impairments (Note 4).
-These amounts are recorded in investments in the consolidated balance sheet.
+These amounts are recorded in investments in the Company's consolidated balance sheet.
 Any adjustments to the carrying amount are recognized in other income in the Company's consolidated statements of income.

-The Company evaluates the potential impairment of its investments based on various analyses including financial results and operating trends, implied values from recent similar transactions and other relevant available information.
+The Company evaluates the potential impairment of its investments based on various analyses including financial results and operating trends, implied values from recent similar transactions and other relevant available information, including the contractual terms of the Company's investment thereof.
 If the carrying amount of the investment exceeds the estimated fair value of the investment, an impairment loss is recognized, and the investment is written down to its estimated fair value.